Almost every modern business relies on software tools to optimize business operations and provide a smooth customer experience.

 The core of Sprout’s business model is to quantify social data so that it’s easier to utilize platforms and leverage ROI.
 This drive is what makes Sprout more than a publishing and scheduling platform.

-This is a sea change from how most companies handle social outreach, where mismanagement can lead to a bad customer experience or a lackluster brand image.
+This is a sea change from how most companies handle social outreach, where missed notifications, poorly timed posts, or simply a lack of presence can lead to a bad customer experience or a lackluster brand image.

 With Sprout, companies have the opportunity to overcome these hurdles and build stronger customer relationships through every stage of the sales process.